Accelerating Multimodal Large Language Models via Dynamic Visual-Token Exit and the Empirical Findings: Introduction

-Overall, our contributions are three-fold: \begin{itemize} \item We observe and summarize three main starges of MLLMs during inference, and reveal the dependency between text token status and visual redundancy, which are generalized across models and tasks. \item Based on these empirical findings, we propose a simple yet effective method to address the visual redundancy of MLLMs, termed \emph{dynamic visual-token exit} (DyVTE). \item The extensive experiments on a set of MLLMs well validate the motivation and effectiveness of DyVTE, facilitating the future research of MLLMs. \end{itemize}
+Overall, our contributions are three-fold: \begin{itemize} \item We study the problem of visual redundancy from the perspective of MLLMs' behaviors, and reveal the dependency between text and visual tokens. \item Based on the empirical findings, we propose a novel and effective approach to reduce visual redundancy of MLLMs, termed \emph{dynamic visual-token exit} (DyVTE), which can dynamically evaluate and schedule the contributions of visual tokens to multimodal reasoning. \item The extensive experiments on a set of MLLMs well validate the motivation and effectiveness of DyVTE, also providing insights into the principle of MLLMs. \end{itemize}